flytbase/flytsim-docker/README.md

 <br/>

-Q. **Why does my drone crash after takeoff**?
+* **Why does my drone crash after takeoff**?

-A. Typically, this happens when your CPU is not powerful enough to handle FlytSim's computational requirements.
+Typically, this happens when your CPU is not powerful enough to handle FlytSim's computational requirements.
 Open a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ gz stats